Verse-view108/CStask-2/README.md

 # CStask-2

-**Phishing Email Analysis – What We Learned**
+**Phishing Email Analysis – What I Learned**

 ## Objective
-Understand phishing attacks through real email analysis.
+To understand phishing attacks through real email analysis.

 ## Key Learnings
 - **Phishing** is fake emails that trick you into giving passwords or money.